Stofbrew/endoflife/index.md

 </p>

 You can pay for a funeral in many different ways:
-- funeral insurance
+- funeral insurance (kept with an insurance agency)
-- prepaid funerals
+- using funds from a prepaid funerals (kept with a funeral home)
-- up front
+- the person's estate (as stipulated in the Will)
-- the person's estate
+- from your own funds

 If you or the person's estate can’t pay for a funeral, they may be eligible for a  destitute funeral.
 In a destitute funeral, the government covers the cost of a basic funeral.
-[More about destitute funerals] (destitute funerals link)
+[More about destitute funerals](destitute–funerals-link)

 ## 3. Get support – first month